Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 ## Encryption Strength and Mechanics

 - "How much more secure is _x_ more bits of encryption?"
-As we increase the number

 - One bit is only either 1 or 0